Frostborn (1999-present): a Progressive Metal band from Tampere, Finland.

 Performing first under the name Northwind, their debut demo Far Away From Home would finally be finished and released in 2002.
 Still lacking a keyboardist, Weimer contacted Dutch/British musician Chris Hopper, a person he had met during a multicultural music/theatre project in the recent past and someone who had made in-roads into the European music world, and asked him to join their band.

 The next problem would be the band's name for it was too similar to other bands and even companies and so it was changed to Frostborn and in December 2002 they played their first live gig at the Boomi Metal Party in Tampere.
-In July 2003 their follow-up demo Only The Strong Will Survive was started and within four months a new band logo and cover art were decided, and just before their second live gig at the Toijala Satamarock festival in May 2003 the new demo was released.
+In July 2003 their follow-up demo Only The Strong Will Survive was started and within four months a new band logo and cover art were decided, and just before their second live gig at the Toijala Satamarock festival in May 2003.